 Most AI crawlers do not execute JavaScript.
 A SPA that renders client-side will appear as an empty <div id="root"></div> in the AI's training corpus.
 Use one of:

-The free AuraCite AI Brand Check tests your domain against ChatGPT, Claude, Perplexity and Gemini in under 60 seconds.
+The free AuraCite AI Readiness Mini-Audit checks public website signals such as homepage clarity, robots.txt, sitemap.xml, schema, llms.txt and key pages without signup or provider calls.
 The full AuraCite platform tracks crawler hits, citation count and Share of AI Voice over time.